chris9182/PharmacophoreDynamics/README.md

 - Paratope-epitope prediction: Recently a lot of deep learning methods were published.
 They are able to screen a large library of molecules in a short period of time, while indicating possible interactions and interaction sites.
 However, they too require a large high quality dataset for training the models.
     Therefore, one might argue that they are not universally and easily applicable.
+- Protein-protein docking: Aims to figure out in which way the proteins are interacting with each other.
+    These experiments are often hard to set up and require extensive expert knowledge.
+- MD-simulation: Simulating the behavior of two proteins in close proximity can often be used to retrieve more information on the interaction of these proteins.
+Even though the results obtained are quite detailed, these simulations may take a long time.

 ### Resources
 - brainstorming doc: https://docs.google.com/document/d/1jN3kGP3s32hYwgV7EreyDe6fqRPENOUnEqr1nzrfgfg/edit?usp=sharing